 The good news

 Managed phones on the Internet have become an era.

 The great news is, VoIP-based hosted phones are much better now.
 The service is highly reliable, high quality, flexible and easy to install.
 Like most devices, most providers can send pre-configured phones that can connect to the network, so they can be used outside the box.
 Some networks need to be adjusted, but most don’t.

 With the most recent high-definition audio, the call quality is much better than ever.

 In some countries, this type of phone is set as the primary service in the near future.
 In 2018, there are more than 3 million users in UAE, and this number could exceed 5 million in next couple of years.
 Most major trunk BT phones in UAE do not make any big difference, whether or not they use existing telephone lines through Internet services to do so.

 But I still don’t get it.
 What is actually a mobile phone hosted over the Internet?

 In order to explain more clearly…

-In the past few years, most companies have gone out to buy phone systems installed in their locations and connect phone lines and phone extensions.
+In the past few years, most companies and HR consultancy firms have gone out to buy phone systems installed in their locations and connect phone lines and phone extensions.
 The company must then maintain the system or pay for the carrier.
 Engineers often need to do this when they want to change something.
 Capital expenditures are relatively high due to technology transfer and manufacturers stop supporting old systems, and new systems must be introduced every few years.
 This cycle usually lasts 5 to 10 years.

 Most domestic users will not dream of owning a telephone system.
 Instead, they have a phone line and the phone cannot access certain services that are available from the phone system, like voice mail and call forwarding.